Find Your Perfect School

 - Exercise and Rehabilitation Science

-Work hard in earning your AS in Industrial Technology degree from Washburn and reap the rewards of a well-paying job soon!
+Work hard in earning your AS in Industrial Technology degree from Washburn and reap the rewards of a well-paying job as workers in railroad occupations!
 Check it out now.

 Dakota County Technical College